Daferia/walk-haven-scroll/README.md

 # Goal for this Project
 Welcome to Walk Haven - Dog Park Webiste.

-This site is to provide information about somewhere where owners and their best friends can
+This site is to provide information about somewhere where owners and their best friends can feel at home.
 Visitors will have the abilty to contact Walk haven through a contact form.